farhankhan0986/ethara_test_25May/prompt.md

 # Introduction

-High-Frequency Trading, or HFT, is just when companies use powerful computers to trade stocks incredibly fast.
-These systems process huge amounts of market data every single second, making decisions way faster than a human clerk.
-The catch is that when things move that quickly, a tiny glitch or a one-second delay can wipe out millions of dollars instantly.
+High-Frequency Trading, or HFT, is when companies use fast computers to trade stocks very quickly.
+These systems look at lots of market information every second and make decisions much quicker than a human can.
+The problem is, when trades happen so fast, even a small mistake or a delay of just one second can cause huge losses in a matter of moments.

-To keep from losing money, trading companies use smart software to watch the market around the clock.
-It looks at how people are buying and selling and catches any strange behavior before it causes trouble.
-If something looks wrong, the system can instantly stop all trading to lock down and protect the company's money.
+To avoid heavy losses, trading companies use software that monitors the market constantly.
+It tracks buying and selling activity in real time and looks for anything unusual that could create problems.
+If the system detects something suspicious, it can immediately pause trading to help protect the company from major financial risk.

 This project is about creating a Real-Time HFT Order Book Imbalance and Risk Circuit Breaker system using Python.
 The system will process live trading information, calculate key trading indicators, track system delays, and automatically activate a circuit breaker when risky situations are found.
 The aim is to build a quick, efficient, and dependable monitoring system that works well in real-time financial settings.